namnhatpham/c8y-oee/README.md

 go-c8y-cli extension to provide commands for the OEE app.

+Checkout the [go-c8y-cli extension docs](https://feat-extensions-manager--goc8ycli.netlify.app/docs/tutorials/extensions/creating-an-extension/) for detailed instruction about using go-c8y-cli extension.
-Checkout the [Official API Documentation](https://cumulocity.com/api/oee/#operation/getProductionPlanList) for more details.
+Checkout the [Official OEE API Documentation](https://cumulocity.com/api/oee) for more details.

 ## What is included?